 With self-appointed authority (in collaboration with the appropriate city officials and departments), and through historical research and interdepartmental inquiry we investigate the past, identifying patterns within.
 Harnessing this information, we create original participatory investments in community place-making, facilitating dialogue and exchange amongst municipal staff, residents, and one another.
 Moments of reflection big and small are the result.
 Through these efforts DoR becomes a post-governmental intermediary between stakeholders, as well as a platform for healthy public critique, influencing future decision-making.

-DoR is represented by its Director, Misael Soto, as well as a robust group of creative contributors.
+DoR is currently represented by its Director Misael Soto and a robust group of contributors.
 We are a burgeoning department still learning as we endeavor; in flux, ever growing, changing, and adapting to better serve the municipalities we work with.
 We invite you to join us on this mission!

 Misael Soto is the Director of the Department of Reflection, where they direct themselves as well as an ever-changing group of volunteers and creative collaborators on an undisclosed annual budget.
 Since founding the Department of Reflection in 2018, Misael has been a transformational and innovative leader who has continuously applied their more than 10 years of experience to best serve the department's stakeholders.
 Misael’s most notable accomplishments include developing and implementing Sand: Amphitheater, Theater, Arena, a public installation that engaged about 500 residents and visitors directly, as well as countless passersby over the course of one month in the Fall of 2018.